Bitcoin Price Prediction December 2022

 Lloyd Blankfein, former chairman of Goldman Sachs, has announced that he’s “evolving” on bitcoin and other cryptocurrencies.
 Jack Dorsey, founder of Twitter, resigned from his job as CEO of that company to run Block, a payment processing leader that is now developing new digital currency applications.

-Adoption by these and other corporate leaders could support a reversal in bitcoin’s free fall and bring higher value by the end of 2022.
+Adoption by these and other corporate leaders could support a reversal in bitcoin’s free fall and bring higher value in the coming year.

 What Will Bitcoin Be Worth in the Future?